The early days of starting an SEO agency are more often than not filled with optimism, excitement, and a feeling that you could take on the world.

 1. Blogger outreach and link building becomes a massive time drain

-The solution: Outsourcing these elements of your SEO practices will give you the flexibility you need to thrive, and ensure that your in-house team can work on high level strategy and remaining accountable to clients.
+The solution: Outsourcing these elements of your SEO practices will give you the flexibility you need to thrive and ensure that your in-house team can work on a high-level strategy and remain accountable to clients.

 With this scalable approach, you won’t have to worry about additional recruitment or offering long term, permanent employee contracts when you’re not convinced that you’re ready.

-Here are Get Blogged, we have no minimum order value for our link building services, and you’re never tied into a lengthy contract.
-You can order as much or as little as you need each month, making us the savvy choice for small agencies with big ambitions.
+Here at Get Blogged, we have no minimum order value for our self-service blogger outreach platform, and you’re never tied into a lengthy contract.
+You can work with as many or as few bloggers as you need each month, making Get Blogged the savvy choice for small agencies with big ambitions.